Using Colour to Emphasize in Garden Landscaping

 Achieving visual balance can be done by evenly distributing bold colours throughout the space, using contrasting colours to highlight specific areas, and incorporating various plant heights and textures.

-a variety of plants that bloom or display colour at different times of the year, ensuring you have a continuous flow of colour throughout all seasons.
+When planning for seasonal colour changes, consider selecting a variety of plants that bloom or display colour at different times of the year, ensuring you have a continuous flow of colour throughout all seasons.

 How can I implement colour contrast effectively in my landscaping?